Chapter 12: Rivers

 Figure 12.5 – Step-by-step evolution of a meander along the Brazos River in Texas.
 Image credit: Michael Comas, CC BY-NC-SA

 Did you know many borders that separate towns, counties, states, and countries were drawn along rivers?
 As you’ve learned, rivers move through erosion and deposition of sediment along meanders.
 While rivers were used as the marking point to separate localities, the official record of most of these boundaries is denoted by latitude and longitude coordinates.
 So, while the rivers migrate, these boundaries don’t migrate with them.
-Still, this can cause political issues and border disputes.
-For example, a land dispute resulted when a river changed its course due to heavy rains some 60 years ago and continues to be unresolved for communities along the Burundi-Rwanda border in central Africa.
+This can cause political issues and border disputes.
+For example, a land dispute resulted when along the Burundi-Rwanda border in central Africa when a river changed its course due to heavy rains some 60 years ago.
 Another recent dispute in Kittredge, Colorado was resolved in May 2023.

 Exercise 12.4 – State Lines: A Geopolitical Issue